BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 ---

-At this point, either you managed to run ABBA with Python (windows installer, or notebooks from github), or you are using ABBA with a standard Fiji install.

-Depending on your configuration, you will able to use ABBA with the web interface, or directly offline with an embedded python - a much better way to automate your workflow.

-## Use DeepSlice web interface from ABBA

-ABBA can facilitate the use of DeepSlice by generating low resolution sections and by reading back the QuickNII result XML file.
+ABBA can facilitate the use of DeepSlice by generating low resolution sections and by reading back the QuickNII json result file.

 ---

 :warning: make sure that all the slices belong to the same animal

+---

+---

+:warning: make sure that your slices are not saturated when they are displayed!

 ---